 The kind of content you put out there is like your business card.
 Unique content is what drives traffic to your website and, in the long run, increases the number of leads you get.
 This doesn’t only apply to blog posts.
 It extends to product descriptions, website content, and so forth.
 Each bit of text on your website should spike the curiosity of your visitors.

 Content is your gateway to your customers.
-People don’t know you yet—what you write and client testimonials are how they meet you.
+People don’t know you yet—what you write, and client testimonials are how they meet you.
 This means that you have to be smart about your content, especially in the case of e-commerce.
 Clarity is a must.

 2. Data Analysis

 How would you know if what you’re doing is effective if you don’t analyze it?
 Facts and statistics give you the power to improve your strategies.
 E-commerce calls for quick adjustments and flexibility.
-Being able to forecast and predict your actions’ outcome will help you adapt to any situation.
+Being able to forecast and predict your actions’ outcomes will help you adapt to any situation.

 3. Testing and Collecting Information

 This one is closely related to data analysis.
 To get the most of it, you need to know which information is helpful and not.
 A good idea would be learning about Google Analytics and how to generate valuable reports.
-You can use this information to adapt your actions according to your audience’s behavior.
+Then, you can use this information to adapt your actions according to your audience’s behavior.

 4. Design Skills

 People are visual learners.
 With that being said, sometimes it’s better to show, not tell.
-Also, all the graphic elements on your websites should have a purpose and meaning.
+Also, all the graphic elements on your website should have a purpose and meaning.
 One of the most important factors deciding if a user will stay on your website or not is user experience.